Mathematical Sciences (MAT)

 MAT 405.
 Introduction to Topology.
 4 Hours.

 Topology is the study of those properties of space that are preserved under continuous and bi-continuous mappings.
 Topics include: Set Theory, Topological Spaces, Continuous Functions, Homeomorphisms, Product Topology, Metric Topology Connectedness and Compactness, Separation Axioms.
-Course Information: Prerequisite: MAT 403 with grade of C or better.
+Course Information: Prerequisites: MAT 403 with grade of C or better.

 MAT 415.
 Advanced Calculus.
 4 Hours.

 Vector calculus, partial and directional derivatives, implicit function theorem, change of variables in multiple integrals, maxima and minima, line and surface integrals, theorems of Gauss, Green, and Stoke.
-Course Information: Prerequisite: MAT 217 with a grade of C or better, or equivalent, and MAT 332 with grade of C or better.
+Course Information: Prerequisites: MAT 217 with a grade of C or better, or equivalent, and MAT 332 with grade of C or better.

 MAT 416.
 Real Analysis.
 4 Hours.

 Rigorous treatment of the fundamental concepts of analysis for real functions of a single variable: topics include the real number systems, sequences and series, limits, continuity, derivatives, and the Riemann integral, sequences and series of functions.
-Course Information: Prerequisite: MAT 415 with grade of C or better.
+Course Information: Prerequisites: MAT 415 with grade of C or better.

 MAT 420.
 Topics in Statistics and Probability.
 1-4 Hours.